20steps/alexa/README.md

 * Localization for english language (in addition to german language) (wip)
 * Publish skill at Amazon (wip)
 * Prepare Joblet for Alexa push messages (wip, given OK of Amazon)
-* Some more capabilities that help developers and system administrators or marketers (GA, GWT, Batch, QWertz, Adex, and a lot more in the works ...)
+* Some more capabilities that help developers, system administrators and marketers (GA, GWT, Slack etc.)
 * Adapt for Echo Show (as soon as it is available in Germany)
-* Enhance AbstractCustomBundle of Bricks platform to minimize glue code in custom brick as this is prob. the most simple application ever built with bricks ,-)
+* Enhance AbstractCustomBundle of Bricks platform to minimize glue code
-* Automated tests and after that invite som developers to provide speechlets ,-)
+* Automated tests and after that invite som developers to provide speechlets

 Hints for fellow coders:
 * The business logic resides in the https://github.com/20steps/alexa/tree/master/src/Bricks/Custom/Twentysteps/AlexaBrick/AlexaBundle/Modules directory